CIBC-Internal/python/Doc/library/socket.rst

    For further information, please consult the :ref:`notes on socket timeouts <socket-timeouts>`.

+   .. versionchanged:: 3.7
+      The method no longer toggles :const:`SOCK_NONBLOCK` flag on :attr:`socket.type`.

+.. method:: socket.setsockopt(level, optname, value: int)
+.. method:: socket.setsockopt(level, optname, value: buffer)
-.. method:: socket.setsockopt(level, optname, value)
+.. method:: socket.setsockopt(level, optname, None, optlen: int)

    .. index:: module: struct

    Set the value of the given socket option (see the Unix manual page :manpage:`setsockopt(2)`).
 The needed symbolic constants are defined in the :mod:`socket` module (:const:`SO_\*` etc.).
-The value can be an integer or a bytes object representing a buffer.
-In the latter case it is up to the caller to ensure that the bytestring contains the proper bits (see the optional built-in module :mod:`struct` for a way to encode C structures as bytestrings).
+The value can be an integer, ``None`` or a :term:`bytes-like object` representing a buffer.
+In the later case it is up to the caller to ensure that the bytestring contains the proper bits (see the optional built-in module :mod:`struct` for a way to encode C structures as bytestrings).
+When *value* is set to ``None``, *optlen* argument is required.
+It's equivalent to call :c:func:`setsockopt` C function with ``optval=NULL`` and ``optlen=optlen``.

+   .. versionchanged:: 3.5
+      Writable :term:`bytes-like object` is now accepted.

+   .. versionchanged:: 3.6
+      setsockopt(level, optname, None, optlen: int) form added.

 .. method:: socket.shutdown(how)